 The Company's Chief Financial Officer provides services, on a less than full-time basis, under a secondment employment arrangement between the Company and UMS Canada.
-As at September 30, 2023, the Company had an accounts payable balance with key management personnel of \$203,091 (\$nil as at December 31, 2022) which related to deferred executive salaries and directors' fees, as well as 2022 bonuses approved by the Company's Board of Directors.
+As at December 31, 2023, the Company had an accounts payable balance with key management personnel of \$122,058 (\$nil as at December 31, 2022) which primarily related to deferred 2022 bonuses approved by the Company's Board of Directors.

 The Company issues options to certain UMS employees, including key management personnel of the Company.
-The Company recognized share-based payments of \$42,747 and \$71,366 for the three and nine months ended September 30, 2023, respectively, in respect of share options issued to UMS employees (\$94,420 and \$413,482 for the three and nine months ended September 30, 2022).
+The Company recognized share-based payments of \$96,467 for the year ended December 31, 2023 (\$494,964 for the year ended December 31, 2022).

-8. SIGNIFICANT ACCOUNTING JUDGMENTS AND ESTIMATES
+9. SIGNIFICANT ACCOUNTING JUDGMENTS AND ESTIMATES

-The preparation of the financial statements in conformity with IFRS requires management to select accounting policies and make estimates and judgments that may have a significant impact on the consolidated financial statements.
+The preparation of the financial statements in conformity with IFRS accounting standards requires management to select accounting policies and make estimates and judgments that may have a significant impact on the consolidated financial statements.
 Estimates are continuously evaluated and are based on management's experience and expectations of future events that are believed to be reasonable under the circumstances.
 Actual outcomes may differ from these estimates.